The Ultimate Bucketlist for Backpacking in Guatemala

 This is the serious volcano to hike, which will take you two days to reach the summit and back (though you can make it 3 days if you’re keen!).
 Staying in a tent at the base camp is said to feel arctic, and the ashy ground will have you slipping all over the place, however, trekking the last leg to the peak at sunrise to watch the nearby El Fuego volcano regularly erupting is a once-in-a-lifetime experience.
 Again, make sure you’re with a guide that you trust for this one, and do not leave without all the proper gear – extra warm layers are an absolute must.
 If you didn’t bring lots of hiking gear whilst backpacking in Guatemala, most reputable tour companies will be able to rent items out to you.

 The town on an island in a lake!
-Usually only a stopover for people taking a tour to Tikal, the picturesque town of Flores itself is actually a pretty interesting place.
+Usually only a stopover before taking a tour to Tikal for people backpacking in Guatemala, the picturesque town of Flores itself is actually a pretty interesting place.
 You only need a day or two to check things out, but I recommend renting a canoe or boat to explore Lake Petén Itzá, not forgetting to stop by Jorge’s rope swing!
 The walls of the town are a great place to sit on the walls and watch the sunset.
 If you’ve crossed the border from Belize, Flores is definitely worth popping into.

 As the biggest outdoor market in the country, visiting this huge spread of stalls is among the best things to do in Guatemala for souvenir collectors and shopping addicts.
 Return from backpacking in Guatemala with a rucksack full of handmade trinkets, art pieces, jewellery, clothes and bags – and even ethically-made cloth if you want to make your own creations at home.
 It’s not all novelties and souvenirs though, you can also pick up some fresh-from-the-farm fruit and veg, plus a delicious cooked lunch from one of the traditional food stalls.